Bur Oak Secondary School: Awards ceremony

-As of the 2011-12 school year, only subject awards are given each semester; the Honour Roll and Principal's Award recipients are currently determined based on their marks from throughout the whole school year instead of the previously established semester marking.
+As of the 2011–12 school year, only subject awards are given each semester; the Honour Roll and Principal's Award recipients are currently determined based on their marks from throughout the whole school year instead of the previously established semester marking.

 Extracurricular activities

 Bur Oak Secondary School boasts a variety of student-led organizations and clubs and holds several student events throughout the year.
 Notably, it holds an annual back-to-school barbeque, Bossilicious in September, and a Summer Carnival in late May.
 In addition, the school also hosts dances, movie nights, and coffeehouses that are organized by Student Activity Council, satellite councils, academic departments, or student clubs.

+As of the 2025–2026 school year, Grade 12 students enrolled in the Hospitality and Tourism course (TFJ4C1) plan and create their own restaurant on school grounds nearing the end of the respective semester.
+Other students are welcome to make reservations and have dinner when available.

 Student Activity Council

 Many student events are coordinated by Student Activity Council (SAC).
 Student Activity Council is an umbrella organization that derives its membership from the Co-Directors of the seven satellite councils: